 - Deteriorating floor tiles and furniture

-- Structural integrity of wood between outside walls beginning to rot
+- Structural integrity of wood between outside walls is beginning to rot

-By allowing moist internal air to escape outside you’ll need to encourage dry outdoor air to come in to replace it.
-Here are some of the simple steps you can take to better ventilate your home and reduce the possibility of condensation on your skylights and windows:
+Here are some simple steps you can take to better ventilate your home and reduce the possibility of condensation from skylight dripping down onto walls, floors and furniture:

 - Keep window blinds and shades open to encourage warm air to circulate around your windows.

-Every single skylight that we design, manufacture and install for our clients is thermally broken using multiple polyamide insulating sectors.
-No comparable flat rooflight on the market is capable of keeping the interior glass pane warmer.
-Our optional Sunsquare upstands are regularly purchased by our clients to ensure that their skylight fits and fits well into the roof membrane.
+Every skylight that we design, manufacture and install for our clients is thermally broken using multiple polyamide insulating sectors.
+No comparable flat roof skylight available on the market is capable of keeping the interior glass pane warmer and drier, with no chance of skylight condensation between glass panes.
+Our optional upstands are regularly purchased by clients to ensure that every Sunsquare skylight fits and fits well into the roof membrane.

-Not only does a Sunsquare upstand make the skylight installation process supremely straightforward, it also offers excellent energy performance and 0% condensation risk.
-Constructed from a unique sandwich panel using highly sophisticated insulating foam, our upstands have been tested to cope with the most demanding weather scenarios.
+A Sunsquare upstand makes the skylight installation process quick and painless, but it is also designed to offer supreme energy performance and 0% condensation risk.
+Each upstand is built from a unique sandwich panel using highly sophisticated insulating foam and is tested to handle the most demanding weather scenarios.

-At Sunsquare we have been innovating the UK skylight industry since 2004 with bespoke, pioneering designs that not only provide a stunning architectural statement but break the mould for safety standards.
+At Sunsquare, we’ve been innovating the UK skylight industry since 2004.
+Our bespoke, pioneering designs not only provide stunning architectural statements, they break the mould for safety standards too.